-Fat removal in the lower eyelid may be accomplished via either of two basic approaches to the lid's interior -- a hidden incision made along the inside surface of the eyelid (tranconjunctival) or a skin incision placed just below the lashes (transcutaneous blepharoplasty).
+Fat removal or repositioning in the lower eyelid may be accomplished via either of two basic approaches to the lid's interior -- a hidden incision made along the inside surface of the eyelid (transconjunctival blepharoplasty) or an external incision placed just below the lashes (transcutaneous blepharoplasty).
 Also known as "posterior approach lower blepharoplasty," the primary goal of transconjunctival surgery is to allow thinning or relocation of bulging lower fat without damaging the eyelid's skin and closing muscle.

-• Special anatomy: As noted in Chapter 4: Eyelid Anatomy.
-The "conjunctiva" is the thin clear membrane of tissue that lines the back of the eyelid and then reflects onto the front surface of the eyeball to cover the sclera (the "white").
+As illustrated in Eyelid Anatomy, the "conjunctiva" is the thin membrane of tissue that lines the back of the eyelid and then reflects onto the front surface of the eyeball to cover the white of the eye ("sclera").

-Alternatively, fat may be reflected over the rim of bone to fill in slight depressions on the upper cheek (see Chapter 20: Fat Repositioning).
+Alternatively, fat may be reflected over the rim of bone to fill in slight depressions on the upper cheek (Arcus marginalis fat repositioning).
 Because of the risk of orbital hollowing, we no longer favor this procedure.

 • no external scar

 • less invasive to the middle layers of the eyelid

 • less chance of lower eyelid ectropion (lower eyelid pulled away from eye)